Inchoate offense

 An inchoate offense, preliminary crime, inchoate crime or incomplete crime is a crime of preparing for or seeking to commit another crime.
-The most common example of an inchoate offense is "attempt".
-"Inchoate offense" has been defined as the following: "Conduct deemed criminal without actual harm being done, provided that the harm that would have occurred is one the law tries to prevent."
+The three main kinds are attempt, solicitation, and conspiracy.
+"Inchoate offense" has been defined as "[c]onduct deemed criminal without actual harm being done, provided that the harm that would have occurred is one the law tries to prevent."

-In some cases, inchoate offenses are alternatively called attempted offenses, such as attempted robbery being the inchoate offense of robbery.

 Intent

 Every inchoate crime or offense must have the mens rea of intent or of recklessness, typically intent.
 Absent a specific law, an inchoate offense requires that the defendant have the specific intent to commit the underlying crime.
 For example, for a defendant to be guilty of the inchoate crime of solicitation of murder, he or she must have intended for a person to die.

 Attempt, conspiracy, and solicitation all require mens rea.

 On the other hand, committing an offense under the US Racketeer Influenced and Corrupt Organizations Act merely requires "knowing", that is, recklessness.
 Facilitation also requires "believing", yet another way of saying reckless.

 Intent may be distinguished from recklessness and criminal negligence as a higher mens rea.